 Even though their loyal customers get extravagant benefits, they were hungry for more.
 Giving them access to content has not only met some of their requirements but also became yet another customer touchpoint for the company.

-While the benefits of content marketing will vary case-by-case, it’s clear that if content appeals even to the first-class customers, most businesses can find a way to take advantage of a content strategy.
+While the benefits of content marketing will vary case-by-case, it’s clear that if content appeals even to first-class customers, most businesses can find a way to take advantage of a content strategy.

-First and foremost, content tells your story.
+First, content tells your story.
 It’s the crucial element of your site that is enhanced by the visual layer tailored to your story.
 Therefore, crafting a static design before telling your story is a huge limitation.

-Second, content is your main tool for creating the customer journey.
+Second, content is your primary tool for creating the customer journey.
 Call-to-action buttons will attract the attention of your visitors, but if the labels and story around them aren’t compelling, even the greatest design will fall flat.